shakes76/PatternFlow/recognition/s4481540_Zhuoxiao_Chen/README.md

 Since the progressive StyleGAN is built in this project.
 All AKOA images should be trained progressively.
 For example, all images are trained at dimension 8 times 8 for one phase and 16 times 16 for another phase.
 Finally, the expected dimension 258 times 258 is trained as the final phase.

-Therefore, the pre-processing is simply converted all the AKOA images into different dimensions with key and value pairs.
+Therefore, the pre-processing is simply converted all the AKOA images into all the different dimensions with key and value pairs.
 The output file should be stored in a directory containing processed .mdb files.
 This directory is later used for the training path.

 To get started with the preprocess_AKOA_images.py, user can read the parameter information by: